-This exchange from the Spring 2018 Art Journal contains a text by Geeta Kapur, with responses by Saloni Mathur and Rachel Weiss.
+This exchange from Art Journal 77, no. 1 (Spring 2018) contains a text by Geeta Kapur, with responses by Saloni Mathur and Rachel Weiss.

 Proposition Avant-Garde: A View from the South